-The overall impact of SBCCD on the local business community during the analysis year amounted to \$621.8 million in added income, equal to the sum of the operations spending impact, the student spending impact, and the alumni impact.
-The \$621.8 million in added income was equal to approximately 0.5% of the GRP of the SBCCD Service Area.
-By comparison, this contribution that the district provides on its own is almost as large as Agriculture, Forestry, Fishing, and Hunting industry.
+The overall impact of SBCCD on the local business community during the analysis year amounted to \$885.5 million in added income, equal to the sum of the operations spending impact, the student spending impact, and the alumni impact.
+The \$885.5 million in added income was equal to approximately 0.5% of the GRP of the SBCCD Service Area.
+By comparison, this contribution that the district provides on its own is nearly as large as the entire Management of Companies & Enterprises industry in the region.

 The total impact is also expressed in terms of the jobs supported by the added income; they are calculated by jobs-to-sales ratios specific to each industry.
-Overall, the \$621.8 million impact supports 11,265 jobs.
+Overall, the \$885.5 million impact supports 13,181 jobs.
+For perspective, this means that one out of every 155 jobs in the SBCCD Service Area is supported by the activities of SBCCD and its students.

-A portion of the total \$621.8 million is broken out into an industry-by-industry impact ordered by added income.
+A portion of the total \$885.5 million is broken out into an industry-by-industry impact ordered by added income.
 Table 2 outlines the top industries impacted by SBCCD.
-Because industries have different jobs-to-sales ratios, the associated jobs supported by the SBCCD impact differ by industry.
-Nonetheless, these are impacts that would not have been generated without the district presence.
+Because industries have different jobs-to-sales ratios, the associated jobs supported by SBCCD differ by impact.
+Nonetheless, these are impacts that would not have been generated without the district's presence.